samyilin/dotfiles/vim/README.md

    the most minimal one, nerdtree is the most popular one, and coc-explorer I'm not too familiar with, but it's allegedly very good.

+4. Use [vim-fugitive](https://github.com/tpope/vim-fugitive) as a git
+   wrapper.
+I've stopped using git from command line altogether because of this.

 TODO

+## Multiple vimrcs?

+Vim allows you to :so YOUR_VIMRC at runtime, so it IS possible to switch from a barebone/basic vimrc to a full IDE-like vimrc at runtime.
+Possible feature later on.